radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Sending and receiving RADIUS traffic

-The TLS layer of RADIUS/TLS provides a stream-based communication between the two peers instead of the traditional packet-based communication as with RADIUS/UDP.
+The TLS layer of RADIUS/TLS provides a stream-based communication between the two peers instead of the packet-based communication as with RADIUS/UDP.
 As a result, the way RADIUS packets are sent and received has to change.

 Instead of relying on the underlying transport protocol to indicate the start of a new packet, the RADIUS/TLS endpoints have to keep track of the packet borders by examining the header of the received RADIUS packets.